• Skip to primary navigation

 Instructions

 • Place the butter, sugar, vanilla extract, and salt in the bowl of a stand mixer fitted with the paddle attachment.
-Beat on medium-high speed for a couple minutes until the mixture is thick, fluffy, and very pale.
-Scrape down the sides once or twice with a spatula to get an even mix.
+Beat on medium-high speed for a couple minutes until the mixture is thick, fluffy, and nearly white, about 7-10 minutes.

 • While the mixer is going, sift the flour and baking soda together into a large bowl.